Glass Master of fine arts degree

 - Glass MFA

-A glass master's degree that enables you to dive deeper into your examination of glass as you develop your artistic expression through research, experimentation, and in-depth critiques.
+A glass degree that enables you to dive deeper into your examination of glass as you develop your artistic expression through research, experimentation, and in-depth critiques.

 The MFA in glass is a two-year program of study.
-An individual studio space serves to strengthen your technique and practice in designing pieces that reflect your personal expression of the medium.
+An individual studio space serves to strengthen your technique and practice in designing glass artwork that reflects your personal expression of the medium.
 Graduate studio courses, seminar courses, and in-depth critiques are offered in conjunction with thesis planning and implementation to provide you with a deep understanding of glass.
 In addition to course work and creative production, you are exposed to a broad range of critical issues related to the conception and production of art, to inspire and provoke critical reflection and facilitate the development of a thesis exhibition and supporting documentation.

 Studio Residency Program